Constantiner/monovitality/README.md

 # monovitality

-An example repository for a React SPA with Vite, SCSS, TypeScript, Storybook support
+An example monorepo for a React SPA with Vite, SCSS, TypeScript, Storybook support